BabarBaig/wk13.9-signup-formik/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Additionally, the following package was installed:
+Additionally, the Formik package was installed:

     npm install formik --save
-Formik makes it very easy to handle form data.
+Formik is the most widely-used package for handling form fields and data.
 This project also has dynamic error handling.
-If a field is left blank, it flags it as being a required field.
+If a field is left blank, it is flaged as being a required field.

 ## Available Scripts